Mark-Clegg/asm1802/README.md

 power of 2 boudary. (e.g. ALIGN=32).
 Specifying ALIGN=AUTO will align to the nearest greater power of two boundary.
 This allows the creation of library modules that can be #included anywhere in code helping to ensure that short branches remain in range wherever the code is included.

+PAD=...: When ALIGN is specified, fill any skipped bytes with the given value, instead of leaving an unintialised gap.

 STATIC: By default, SUBROUTINES that are not referenced, are removed from the assembly.
 Flagging a SUBROUTINE as STATIC forces assembly of the SUBROUTINE regardless of whether